amanjalan09/UMichMLPredictions/README.md

 ## How to use?
-The interactive web application is currently construction!
+The interactive web application is currently under construction!
 We're hoping to roll it out by the end of August!

 ## Credits
 * Machine Learning by Andrew Ng (Online Course available on Coursera)